rapastranac/gempba/README.md

 ## Multiprocessing

-This is aimed for advanced users who might want to massively parallelise their applications.
-However, a user without parallelisation experience would be able to set this up eaisly.
+This is aimed for advanced users who might want to massively parallelize their applications.
+However, a user without parallelization experience would be able to set this up eaisly.
 Before continue reading, we encourage the reader to learn and undertand the difference between a process and a thread.

 Multiprocessing can also be used within a single machine depending on the user's interests.

 ***GemPBA*** uses *openmpi* to establish interprocess communication.
-In order to achieve better performance, a semi-centralised topology is the core of the communication.
-When launching your program with *openmpi*, the next command is used in the bash.
+In order to achieve better performance, a semi-centralized topology is the core of the communication.
+When launching your program with *openmpi*, a similar command as follows is used in the bash.

 ```
     mpirun -n 10 --oversubscribe a.out args...
 ```

 The ```-n``` tells *openmpi* the number of processes to be spawned.
 The keyword. ```--oversubscribe``` is usually included if all launching processes will be executed within a machine that does not have at least the same number of physical cores. ```a.out``` is the executable and ```args...``` stands for any other argument that the application receives before running.

 When executing the aforementioned command, it will launch *N* copies of the program that will do exactly the same.
 The trick is to make them communicate.
-For this, the semi-centralised topology is implemented.
+For this, the semi-centralized topology is implemented.

 If the environment has been properly setup for multiprocessing, the center process (rank 0) will do the following steps:

-- initialise:
+- initialize:
-  - BranchHandler();
+  - branch_handler();
   - mpi_scheduler();
 - read input data
-- build arguments that will be passed to the function that we want to parallelise.
+- build arguments that will be passed to the function that we want to parallelize.
-- serialise these arguments to create a task_packet data buffer. ```gempba::task_packet```
+- serialize these arguments to create a task_packet data buffer. ```gempba::task_packet```
 - invoke the ``` mpiScheduler.run_center(seed_packet) ``` to pass the raw data buffer ```gempba::task_packet```.